 The CMHS Client Rights and Responsibilities and Informed Consent Statement summarizes of your rights based on the Massachusetts law called The Patient's Bill of Rights.
 It explains confidentiality and briefly describes how to get the most out of your counseling experience as well as what to expect from counseling.
 When you schedule a new appointment at CMHS, you will receive this form to consent to counseling.

-Complete the CMHS Release of Information Form when you want to give us permission to speak with another person, office, or agency on your behalf.
+The CMHS Release of Information Form is used when you want to give us permission to speak with another person, office, or agency on your behalf.